INTO-CPS-Association/fmu-rabbitmq/readme.md

 ```
 Remember to add the outputs before the configuration variables.
 If outputs `time_discrepancy` and `simtime_discrepancy` are given, and there is system health data provided, the rabbitmq fmu will set these values.
 If the outputs are not given, the rabbitmq fmu will proceed as usual.
-Note that the value reference `12`is reserved for output `seqno`, that refers to the sequence number of the message, and has to be present.
+Note that the value reference `14`is reserved for output `seqno`, that refers to the sequence number of the message.
 This output can be removed if not needed.

 * adding all model inputs as:
 ```xml